-- Universal design strives to create a world that fits everyone – no matter if you are elderly, a student using a wheelchair or crutches, or a mother pushing a stroller.
+- Universal design strives to create a world that fits everyone – whether you are elderly, a student using a wheelchair or crutches, or a mother pushing a stroller.

 - It is natural to feel uncertain about how to interact with someone who has a disability.

-- Friendship and inclusion brings people together so they can share their commonalities.
+- Friendship and inclusion bring people together so they can share their commonalities.

 Program implementation is flexible and can be adapted for your classroom, but a typical 2-hour session includes: